-The transmission spectra for the nanoparticles are obtained by the formation of thin, transparent potassium bromide (KBr) pellets containing 0.1-1% sample was mixed with 200-250 mg of KBr.
+The transmission spectra for the NPs are obtained by the formation of thin, transparent potassium bromide (KBr) pellets containing 0.1-1% sample were mixed with 200-250 mg of KBr.
 The KBr mixtures were placed in a vacuum line overnight before pellet formation, and the pellets were again placed in the vacuum line before use.
 The transmission spectra were obtained after purging in dry air and background corrected relative to a reference blank sample (KBr).
-With the application of modern software tools, quantitative analysis of the nanoparticles can be completed.
+With the application of modern software tools, quantitative analysis of the NPs can be completed.

-Treatment of FeNPs with biofilm-forming microorganisms
+Treatment of FeNPs with biofilm forming microorganisms

-Overnight culture of biofilm-forming microorganisms (1 ml) was incubated with FeNPs (100 μ l) for 24 h at 37°C. After incubation, optical density was determined at 600 nm.
+Overnight culture of biofilm- forming micro-organisms (1 ml) was incubated with FeNPs (100 $\mu$ l) for 24 h at 37°C. After incubation optical density was determined at 600 nm.

-Protein estimation of biofilm-forming bacteria treated with FeNPs

-The ELISA plate was inoculated with 100 μ l of overnight culture of biofilm-forming bacteria and 10 μ l of nanoparticles.
+Protein estimation of Biofilm-forming bacteria treated with FeNPs The ELISA plate was inoculated with 100 $\mu l$ of an overnight culture of biofilm-forming bacteria and 10 $\mu l$ of NPs.
 Overnight incubation at 37°C was done.
 The protein was estimated by Lowry's method in control and treated wells [15].